percona/pmm-doc/docs/using/interface.md

 Exit a panel's full window mode by pressing _Escape_ or clicking the left arrow <i class="uil uil-arrow-left"></i> next to the dashboard name.

-!!! see also alert alert-info "See also"
+!!! info alert alert-info "See also"
 - [How to render dashboard images](../how-to/render-dashboard-images.md)
 - [How to annotate special events](../how-to/annotate.md)